 If we learned anything from 2020, it’s to “be prepared.”
 And with an active hurricane season happening, it never hurts to brush up on your hurricane preparedness.
 Hurricanes are one of weather’s most monstrous storms.
 What’s more, they can impact your area for days at a time—all the more reason to be prepared if one is forecast to hit your city.
-Remember, a hurricane’s main threat is storm surge, but heavy rain, flooding, high winds, power outages, and tornadoes are a big concern.
+A hurricane’s main threat is storm surge, but heavy rain, flooding, high winds, power outages, and tornadoes are a big concern.
 Here are some hurricane safety tips that will help you become hurricane ready.

 Before Hurricane Season